 Air Travel.
 Within a few miles of the city is Bishop International Airport (FNT).
 This is a vibrant, regional airport that offers a variety of nonstop and connecting flights to some of the largest hubs in the world.
-Currently, the facility offers nonstop jet flights to Chicago O'Hare, Chicago Midway, Atlanta, Tampa-St. Pete, Orlando, and Minneapolis.
+Currently, the facility offers nonstop jet flights to Chicago O'Hare, Atlanta, Minneapolis, Tampa, and Ft.
+Myers (seasonally).
 The service is provided by the four largest carriers in the United States: American Airlines, Delta Air Lines, Southwest Airlines and United Airlines.
 The airport services approximately 1,000,000 passengers a year and handles approximately 24 million pounds of cargo and freight.